robertsonc2-stack/Uzi-Discord-Bot-Patchs2.0/README.md

 ### Slash Commands
 - `/ping` - Check if the bot is responsive
 - `/uzi` - Get a response from Uzi Doorman
-- `/sdn` - Get a response from SD-N
-- `/sdv` - Get a response from SD-V
 - `/help` - Show all available commands

 ### Legacy Commands (prefix: !)